Program Requirements for Thesis Master's Degree Programs

 The purpose of the thesis proposal is to enable the student to clarify the rationale and strategy for approaching the subject, and to permit members of the Thesis Supervisory Committee to provide advice.

-The Thesis Proposal must be completed by the end of the student's 16th month in the Graduate Program.
+The Thesis Proposal must be completed by the end of term 4 in the graduate program.

 Any student who has not completed a thesis proposal by the end of term 4, will be placed on probation by the Graduate Executive Committee unless it is determined that extenuating circumstances exist.

 The thesis proposal should include an introduction, a brief literature review and a methods section.
 The introduction should provide a rationale for the study and a concise statement of the problem and specific purpose(s).
 The review of literature should include those references that illustrate where the study fits in relation to the existing body of knowledge in the topic.
 The methodology should contain a description of the procedures to be conducted and the experimental design.
 Preliminary results should be included if available.